Wusiwei0410/SciMMIR/README.md

 ### Ocr Data

-Please download Ocr data of images through a google driven and we will update the Link of ocr data as soon as possible.
+Please download Ocr data of images through the [google driven](https://drive.google.com/file/d/10oP4uTvOsYMJt5wLroheF3mt4uzGfZMB/view?usp=drive_link) and put the data in the ./data directory. we will update the ocr data to Huggingface as soon as possible.

 Then get the fig_name2ocr dic by funing the following code: